birnstiel/ttimer/README.md

 ## Installation

-Download the [Alfred Workflow](https://github.com/birnstiel/ttimer/blob/master/TTimer.alfredworkflow?raw=true) and double-click to install.
+Download the Alfred Workflow File from [releases](https://www.github.com/birnstiel/ttimer/releases) and double-click to install.